Consortium agreements at NAU

 CEP consortium agreement Accordion Closed

-- Only Nursing, Respiratory, and Dental Hygiene block courses from Maricopa, Pima, Northern Pioneer, Central Arizona, or Arizona Western Community Colleges can be included in your NAU financial aid class load as those are the only classes from your community college that are needed for your degree program.
+- Only Nursing, Respiratory, and Dental Hygiene block courses from Maricopa, Pima, Northland Pioneer College, Central Arizona, or Arizona Western Community Colleges can be included in your NAU financial aid class load as those are the only classes from your community college that are needed for your degree program.

 - Your consortium agreement will be denied if you are enrolled in duplicate courses.